Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 - Use zero counts.
 “If warehouse processes cause an empty bin by a picking order, then a command is given to the warehouse worker to have them count the bin and confirm it is empty.
 This action quickly verifies that the bin is empty and will help the facility confirm that the count completion of the item warehouse location level was correct,” explains Conway.

 - Initially, you may want to do counts twice to ensure that the numbers are correct.
 A supervisor can check the counts against the inventory in the system.

 - Document everything: the process, the changes and the results.

 Using automation in your cycle counting process can improve the accuracy of your results.
 Automation also lowers labor costs, boosts worker productivity, provides trust in your stock levels and enables real-time visibility as your inventory changes.

-- Use software to implement an inventory control system (part of warehouse management system)
+- Use software to implement an inventory control system (part of a warehouse management system).

 See how 2Pure Ltd streamlined its inventory management, showing inventory details right down to the bin location, with NetSuite ERP.

 NetSuite’s Inventory Count feature improves inventory tracking and provides increased control over key assets.
 With this feature, firms can categorize inventory based on the volume of transactions and/or value, and enter regular periodic counts of on-hand item quantities to maintain inventory accuracy.